CodeQueenie/CodeQueenie/README.md

 ### 👩‍💻 About Me

 I'm a certified AI & Data Analytics Specialist experienced in developing scalable applications and automation solutions using Python, SQL, Machine Learning, and modern cloud technologies.
 Specializing in custom Python applications that enhance decision-making, streamline operations, and create competitive advantage.
-With a strong foundation in operations management and a background in full-stack software development, I deliver practical solutions that enhance performance, profit, and efficiency.
+With a strong foundation in operations management, I deliver practical solutions that enhance performance, profit, and efficiency.

 ---